-The Part-I examination is a written examination.
+The Part-I examination is a written examination of 200 multiple choice questions.

 The Part-II examination includes Case Discussions and Presentations of treated Patients in all aspects of Prosthodontics as described later.